sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/mon16.png)

-7. This path represent the date and time.
+7. This path represents the date and time.
 The file represents all monitoring data from the same hour
 8. `Select` the file to see more details.
 You can only look at the data by downloading it.
 9. `Download` the data

     ![alt tag](img/Monitoring/mon17.png)

-10. in your browser the file will be downloaded. the name is a guid with .json as extension
+10. in your browser, the file will be downloaded. the name is a guid with .json as the extension

     ```json
     {"protocol":"Amqp","authType":"{ \"scope\": \"device\", \"type\": \"sas\", \"issuer\": \"iothub\" }","time":"2016-11-07T22:10:28.5889858Z","operationName":"deviceConnect","category":"Connections","level":"Information","deviceId":"DummyDevice"}